Modelling and predicting the effect of social distancing and travel restrictions on COVID-19 spreading: Methods

 \subsubsection{Dynamics}

 We consider the generic activity class $i$ and community $h\in\mathcal H$.
-Let $S_i^h$, $E_i^h$, $I_i^h$ and $N_i^h$ be the number of susceptible, exposed, infectious and non-infectious individuals of class $i$ in community $h$, respectively.
+Let $S_i^h$, $E_i^h$, $I_i^h$ and $N_i^h$ be {macroscopic variables counting} the number of susceptible, exposed, infectious and non-infectious individuals of class $i$ in community $h$, respectively.
 Clearly, $n_h\eta_i-S_i^h-E_i^h-I_i^h-N_i^h$ is the number of removed individuals in class $i$ and community $h$.
-In the thermodynamic limit of large populations, $n\to\infty$, we write the following system of ordinary difference equations:
+In the thermodynamic limit of large populations \cite{Pastor-Satorras2015,Kurtz1970,Kurtz1971}, $n\to\infty$, we {describe the epidemic spreading in terms of the macroscopic variables by writing} the following system of {mean-field recurrence} equations:

 We now detail the contagion mechanism and derive an explicit expression for $\Pi_i^h(t)$.
 To simplify the notation, we omit time $t$, that is, $\Pi_i^h$ is used to denote $\Pi_i^h(t)$.
 In the thermodynamic limit of large populations $n\to\infty$ and assuming that the epidemic prevalence is small so that we can neglect the probability of having multiple interactions with infectious individuals at the same time, the quantity $\Pi_i^h$ can be written as the sum of four different terms.
 The first summand accounts for the contagions caused by the fraction $\alpha a_i(1-\beta b)$ of active individuals from $S_i^h$ that remains in the $h$th community and interacts there with infectious individuals; the second summand accounts for the infections caused by the fraction $(1-\alpha \beta a_i b)$ of $S_i^h$ that remains in community $h$ and comes in contact there with active infected individuals; the third and the fourth summands account for the contagions of the fraction $\alpha \beta a_i b$ of $S_i^h$ that is active and moves to other communities interacting with infected individuals or receiving interactions from active infectious individuals in the community they move to, respectively.
 These four terms yield